-Inverters using the combined Voltage source/Current source modes can be directly connected in parallel.
-The result is a microgrid in which all the inverters participating in the islanding detection strategy, inject the high frequency signal, each inverter automatically selecting the mode of operation, depending on the high frequency impedance Zhf present at its terminals.
-Fig. 8 show an example obtained using the model in Fig. 4, (5), for the case of grid (left) and island operation (right).
-In the example shown in Fig. 8, the microgrid consists of seven nodes, radially connected, the PCC being in node #1.
-Each inverter uses the configuration shown in Fig. 5.
+Inverters using the combined voltage source/current source modes can be directly connected in parallel.
+The result is a microgrid in which all the inverters participating in the islanding detection strategy inject the high frequency signal.
+Each inverter automatically selects the mode of operation as a function of the high frequency impedance $Z{hf}$ present at its terminals.
+Fig. 9 show an example obtained using the model in Fig. 5, (5) for the case of grid (left) and island operation (right).
+In the example shown in Fig. 9, the microgrid consists of seven nodes radially connected with the PCC connected to node #1.
+Each inverter uses the configuration shown in Fig. 6.
 The system parameters are the same as for the experimental results (see Table I).
-The bars in Fig. 8a show the inverter output voltage v{hf} and line voltage v{Lhf} (filter output voltage) for each node.
-Fig. 8b shows the filter, line and load high frequency current.
-The limits for the high frequency voltage, v{hfmax} , and current, i{hfmax} , (see Fig. 6 and 7), are indicated in Fig. 8a and 8b.
-It is noted that node #1 corresponds to the PCC, the load current in this node coinciding therefore with the high frequency current circulating into the grid.
+The bars in Fig. 9a show the inverter output voltage $v{hf}$ and line voltage $v{Lhf}$ (filter output voltage) for each node.
+Fig. 9b shows the filter, line and load high frequency current.
+The limits for the high frequency voltage $v{hfmax}$ and current $i{hfmax}$ are indicated in Fig. 9a and 8b (see Fig. 7 and 7).
+Node #1 corresponds to the PCC, the load current in this node coinciding therefore with the high frequency current circulating into the grid.